Zaatari Refugee Camp

 Research and Policy

-Upon completing the Harris Public Policy MPP Program, Yano will be assigned for two years as an instructor of American politics in the Social Sciences Department at the United States Military Academy.
+Haz Yano, MPP'20, is a Captain in the Civil Affairs Branch of the United States Army.
+He is currently an instructor of American politics in the Social Sciences Department at the United States Military Academy.